danbev/learning-wasi/README.md

 (func <signature> <locals> <body>)
 ```
 The signature declares the functions parameters and its return type.
-The locals are local variables to the function
+The locals are local variables to the function.
-The body is a list of instructions for the fuction.
+The body is a list of instructions for the function.

 ```wasm
 (module